Understanding 1/6 as a Decimal: A practical guide

 Q: How many decimal places should I use when approximating 1/6?

 - A: The number of decimal places needed depends on the required accuracy.
 For many purposes, rounding to three decimal places (0.167) provides sufficient precision.
-However, for more demanding applications requiring greater accuracy, more decimal places might be necessary.
+On the flip side, for more demanding applications requiring greater accuracy, more decimal places might be necessary.

 -